alex-antonison/blog_archive/_posts/2021-02-06-reproducibility-for-all.md

 ---
 # venv is a Data Professional's best friend

 Have you ever tried to share a project with a colleague and they struggled to run it?
 Have you ever spent hours trying to get a machine learning library to work?
 If so, there are solutions out there that can help with this!
-In this post, I will talk about virtual environments which is a utility that can be used to manage specific packages for any given project.
+In this post, I will talk about a utility, virtual environments, that can be used to manage specific packages.

 ## venv/renv